FelixOnline/FelixAdmin/readme.md

 		"details": {
 			"enabled": // Is this tab available
 			"roles": [] // What roles can access this table, if empty/not set applies to all roles - a user with any of the roles in this list (even if inherited) will be allowed to access this tab
-		},
+			"readOnly": // Lock all fields as read only (for forms where you can create entries but not edit) },
 	}
 	"defaultTab": // Which of the above tabs to show by default.
 Showing details by default may not be hugely beneficial